joshuarichard/gybote/README.md

 A twitter bot that tweets Godspeed You!
 Black Emperor lyrics.

 ## Dependencies
-The only external dependency that gybote requires is one of the many python-twitter APIs.
-This bot uses Tweepy.
+The only external dependency that gybote requires is Tweepy, one of the many python-twitter APIs.
+Tweepy was chosen because well, it's easy.

 You can find it here: https://github.com/tweepy/tweepy